ySpica/CSDN-1-Click-Downloader/README.md

 ## Usage

-After installation, visit any CSDN blog post page, and you'll see a new button labeled "Clean Page" at the top right corner of the page.
-Clicking this button will clean up the page and prompt for print.
+After installation, visit any CSDN blog post page, and you'll see a new button labeled "↡" at the top right corner of the page.
+Clicking this button will pop up export option that save the content of the blog.

 ## Contributing